-Provided that no penalty under these Rules shall be imposed except after
+Provided that no penalty under this rule shall be imposed except after :-

-- (i) giving the candidate an opportunity of making such representation, in writing as he/she may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate within the period allowed to him/her into consideration. - 6.
-Last date for receipt of applications: The Online Applications can be filled up to 6th March, 2018 till 18:00 Hrs. - 7.
-Correspondence with the Commission:
+- (i) giving the candidate an opportunity of making such representation in writing as the candidate may wish to make in that behalf; and - (ii) taking the representation, if any, submitted by the candidate within the period allowed for this purpose, into consideration. - (2) Any person who is found by the Commission to be guilty of colluding with a candidate(s) in committing or abetting the commission of any of the misdeeds listed at the clauses (a) to (m) above will be liable to action in terms of the clause (n) in Rule 19 (1) above.

+6. LAST DATE FOR ONLINE SUBMISSION OF APPLICATIONS:

+The Online Applications can be filled up to 21st Feb, 2023 till 6:00 P.M. after which the link will be disabled.
+Detailed instructions regarding filling of online application is available at Appendix-IIA.

+7. CORRESPONDENCE WITH THE COMMISSION: